timholy/Grid.jl/README.md

 Continuous objects, such as functions or images, are frequently sampled on a regularly-spaced grid of points.
 The **Grid** module provides support for common operations on such objects.
 Currently, the two main operations are *interpolation* and *restriction/prolongation*.
 Restriction and prolongation are frequently used for solving partial differential equations by multigrid methods, but can also be used simply as fast, antialiased methods for two-fold resolution changes (e.g., in computing thumbnails).

-Note: for interpolation, the intended successor to Grid is [Interpolations](https://github.com/tlycken/Interpolations.jl).
-However, as of August 2015, not all features of Grid are yet implemented in Interpolations (and vice versa, of course).
+**Note**: for interpolation, the successor to Grid is [Interpolations](https://github.com/tlycken/Interpolations.jl).
+Julia 0.5 will be the last supported release for Grid.

 ## Installation